When it comes to sports and exercise, the possibility of injury is always present.

 RICE stands for rest, ice, compression, and elevation.
 Taking these simple steps after a strain, sprain, or other similar injury can help you recover more quickly and get back to everyday activities faster.

-Learn more about how to treat your injuries with the R.I.C.E. method by reading the steps below.
+Learn more about how to treat your injuries with the RICE method by reading the steps below.

 Immediately rest the affected area as much as possible.
 Experts recommend 24 to 48 hours of no weight-bearing activities.
 Continued use of a moderate or severely sprained ankle can delay healing, increase pain, or even worsen the injury.
 With a mild sprain, activity is generally tolerated after 24 to 48 hours of rest.

 To help reduce pain and swelling during the first 48 hours after injury, ice the area 20 minutes at a time every 4 hours, using an ice pack covered in a towel.
-If you don’t have an ice pack handy, an alternative would be to use a bag of frozen peas, corn, or other veggies.
+If you don’t have an ice pack handy, an alternative would be to use a bag of frozen peas or veggies.
 Try not to ice the injury for more than 20 minutes at a time, as it may actually cause further tissue damage.

 Using an elastic medical bandage, wrap the area to help decrease swelling and internal bleeding (if present).
 The wrap should be snug, but make sure you have proper circulation.
 Some signs that the bandage is too tight include numbness, tingling, increased pain, coolness, or swelling.
-If you think you need to use the wrap for more than 48 to 72 hours, you may have a more serious issue that requires prompt medical attention.
+If you think you need to use the wrap for more than 48 to 72 hours, you may have a more serious issue that requires medical attention.